 The first thing that employers look for is certifications.
 Certifications prove to the industry that you know your stuff.

-CompTia certifications should be your first step.
-Each certification will likely take up to a couple of months of preparation in order to pass.
+CompTIA certifications should be your first step.
+Each certification will likely take up to a couple of months of preparation to pass.

 The certifications get harder as you move along the path.

 Passing the Security+ exam will begin to open doors in the industry.
-The certifications are categorized by the Department of Defense.
+The Department of Defense categorizes the certifications.
 The three levels are IAT1, IAT2, and IAT3.
 The Security+ certification puts you in the IAT2 category.
 Here is a visual of the certification levels:

 But your ultimate goal should be to earn an IAT Level 3 certification.
-It will be a pretty large commitment to studying and passing the CASP exam.
-The CASP exam does not require any actual experience in order to sit for it, but it is designed for well experienced professionals.
-If you can do it then you are setting yourself up to be qualified for a six figure income.
+It will be a pretty significant commitment to studying and passing the CASP exam.
+The CASP exam does not require any experience to sit for it, but it is designed for well-experienced professionals.
+If you can do it, then you are setting yourself up to be qualified for a six-figure income.
 As an example, here is a summary of positions that are available in Northern Virginia for people who hold the CASP (IAT3) certification: